 Access from Fukushima Station

 The Iizaka Line is private line run by Fukuhsima Kotsu from Fukushima Station to Iizaka Onsen Station.
 You can’t use a JR Rail Pass, but there are several day passes and discount coupons available.
 A one-way ticket from Fukushima Station Iizaka Onsen is 370 yen.
-A 1-day pass is available for 800 yen (available from the Fukushima Kotsu ticket office at Fukushima Station).
-There is also a 2,000 yen pass that includes a 2-day use of the Iizaka Line, and lunch, drink, and onsen coupons (available from Fukushima Station Tourist Information Center (West Exit, 2F))!
+A 1-day pass is available for 800 yen (available from the Iizaka Line ticket office.)

 |Route||Iizaka Line (飯坂線)|